Angusliuuu/Angusliuuu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I'm Hang Liu! 👋"
+title: "Home"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# Hi there, I'm Hang Liu! 👋

 ## About Me